-There are three components to the BluePippin system:
+There are three components to the Pippin Prep system:

-- Instrument The instrument includes epifluorescence detectors, an electrophoresis power supply, an electrode array, and a Linux-based singleboard computer.
+- Instrument - The instrument contains an epifluorescence detector, an electrophoresis power supply, an electrode array, and a Linux-based single-board computer.
 The system computer is accessed by an external LCD monitor, mouse, and keyboard.
-The electrode array is located in the top of the sliding instrument cover and is not user-accessible. - Software System software allows the user to enter parameters that define the DNA fragment size ranges to be collected.
+The electrode array is located in the top of the sliding instrument cover and is not user-accessible. - Software System software allows the user to enter parameters that define the DNA fragment size ranges or DNA bands that are to be collected.
 The software also logs fluorescence and electrical current data which may be analyzed in a review screen. - Gel Cassettes Pre-cast, disposable agarose cassettes are manufactured by Sage Science.
-Cassettes are supplied in kits that contain 10 cassettes and sufficient reagents to complete all collections.
+Cassettes are supplied in kits that includes sufficient reagents to complete all collections.
 Kits have been developed to address DNA size range collections at various size ranges.
-Please refer to Section 23 for kit descriptions and ordering numbers.
+Standards and sample loading solution are supplied with each cassette kit.
+There are two categories of gel cassette: - Dye-free Cassettes The DNA size marker has been labeled with a fluorescent dye (TAMRA).
+The sample DNA is not detected by the system.
+These cassettes are used for size-selecting sheared DNA.
+Two types of strategies are used: 1) External marker a DNA marker is run in a dedicated lane to determine elution timing.
+Capacity is 4 samples/cassette.
+2) Internal standards DNA markers are added to each sample to determine elution timing.
+Capacity is 5 samples/cassette. - Cassettes with intercalating dye (ethidium bromide) The agarose gel and running buffer contains ethidium bromide.
+Ethidium bromide is an intercalating dye which allows the system to detect DNA above a certain threshold.
+These use external markers only.